JQiue/waline-mini/README.md

 ### How to migrate data from the original Waline?

-1. Export JSON from the original waline background administration page
+1. Export JSON from the original waline background administration page.
-2. Import JSON on the waline-mini background administration page
+2. Import JSON on the waline-mini background administration page.

-### Which databases are supported?
+### What databases are supported?

-SQLite and MySQL/MariaDB are supported.
-Compile features can be added to support PostgreSQL at any time
+Currently supports SQLite, MySQL/MariaDB, and PostgreSQL.

+### Do I need to install SQLite package or start a service?

+No!
+SQLite is an embedded database, and waline-mini has statically linked the SQLite driver (via Sea-ORM and sqlx).
+Just set `DATABASE_URL=sqlite://./waline.sqlite?mode=rwc` (where `./waline.sqlite` is your data file path), and run `./waline-mini`.
+The data file will be automatically created at the specified path, without needing to install or configure any additional services.

 ## References